kahunacohen/real-world-fp/README.md

 ```
 sends `Cohen` to `stdout`.

 So, functional composition is simply using the output of one function as the input for another.
-We use this all the time, in the form of intermediate variables or nested invocations:
+We actually do this all the time, in the form of intermediate variables or nested invocations:

 ```js
 const exclaim = s => `${s}!`;